com-480-data-visualization/project-2023-darlene-s-data-vizards/README.md

 ## Milestone 1 (7th April, 5pm)

-**10% of the final grade**

-This is a preliminary milestone to let you set up goals for your final project and assess the feasibility of your ideas.
-Please, fill the following sections about your project.

-*(max.
-2000 characters per section)*

 ### Dataset

 The dataset we are working with is from the [European Medicines Agency](https://www.ema.europa.eu/en/about-us/what-we-do/authorisation-medicines).
 The EMA is tasked with assessing new medicine for the european union.
 For each medicine the agency tests a european public assessment report (EPAR) is published describing its evaluation results.
 Our dataset includes all EPAR results since 1995 and thus gives an insight about the european drug marked.
 The dataset is published by the EMA, a up-to-date version can be found [here](https://www.ema.europa.eu/en/medicines/download-medicine-data#european-public-assessment-reports-(epar)-section).